Cycling in Austria

 A well-fitted bicycle helmet should therefore be a matter of course - for both adults and children.

-Children under the age of twelve must wear a cycle helmet (compulsory cycle helmet).
-The child's supervisor is responsible for ensuring that the child wears the helmet.
-This also applies to children under the age of twelve who are transported in a bicycle trailer or carried on a bicycle.
+Children under the age of twelve must wear a cycle helmet (under Austrian law).
+The parent, or other responsible adult must ensure that any children in their care wear a helmet when on a bike.
+This also applies to children under the age of twelve who are transported in a bicycle trailer or sitting in a child’s seat on the back of a bike.

 You may use the following traffic areas as a cyclist:

-• Roadway.
-However, if a cycling facility is available, this must be used.
-(Exception: including cycle paths not subject to mandatory use or footpaths and cycle paths not subject to mandatory use)
+- Public roads.
+However, if a cycle path is available, this must be used.
+(Exception: including cycle paths which are not subject to mandatory use or combined footpaths and cycle paths which are not subject to mandatory use)

-• Cycle lanes (part of the roadway marked for cycle traffic, must be kept clear of stationary and moving traffic)
+- Cycle lanes (part of the road marked for cyclists, must be kept clear of stationary and moving traffic)

-• Cyclist crossing (part of the roadway designated for cyclists to cross the roadway, marked by evenly spaced transverse markings)
+- Cyclist crossing (part of the road designated for cyclists to cross, marked by evenly spaced transverse markings)